 7. MY WINDSHIELD WAS CRACKED BY HAIL, WILL YOU GUYS TAKE CARE OF THAT TOO?

-8. WILL USING PDR VOID MY CAR'S FACTORY PAINT AND FINISH WARRANTIES?
+8. WILL USING PAINTLESS DENT REPAIR (PDR) VOID MY CAR'S FACTORY PAINT AND FINISH WARRANTIES?

 No it will not.
 Unlike conventional body shop repairs which involve repainting and will void all warranties from the manufacturer.
 When performed properly, PDR does not void, or otherwise affect your car's factory paint and finish warranty.